-And it was on this basis that I headed into the city early on a recent Saturday morning.
-Normally I take the slow, circuitous route, but because it was early enough, I ventured onto the most direct route.
+I am very picky about where and when I ride my bicycle these days.
+I rarely ride into the city.
+To do so requires big cajones.
+Speed is an essential ingredient.
+The alternative slow, circuitous route, is slow and circuitous.
+But early on a Saturday morning, I ventured onto the most direct route.
 It was so quick and easy.
 There was an ever so slight breeze at my back, but best of all, it was pretty much car-free and I enjoyed the extra space that we are told is very expensive and difficult to come by.
 Too hilly, too far, too wet to ride bicycles, they like to tell us.
 NO, NO, NO!
 Too many cars is the real issue.

 It’s easy to know when you have reached the Auckland CBD.
 Everything starts to become less human, more 60’s traffic engineer’s wet dream.
 The roads get wider and faster and multi-levelled.
 The motorway doesn’t exactly dissect the city’s heart.
 It’s more like an festering sore running along its perimeter.